 Make-up and hair

-No make-up may be worn during the school day (this includes nail varnish) and extreme haircuts or colouring are not considered appropriate.
+No make-up may be worn during the school day (this includes nail varnish) and extreme haircuts (zig- zags, tramlines, hair braids) or colouring (dyed hair / hair extensions) are not considered appropriate.
 In P.E. lessons, long hair, braiding and any ribbons or hair ornaments need to be tied back securely.
 Excessive use of gel or hair products is not permitted.

 All children require a coat in school when the weather is changeable, cold or wet.